All of Us Research Program

 - Through selected Healthcare Provider Organizations (HPOs) that have existing relationships with potential participants

-- As direct volunteers, through the Participants Technologies Center
+- As direct volunteers, through The Participant Center

-The Participant Technologies Center has been awarded to Scripps Translational Science Institute (STSI) through The Scripps Research Institute.
-Together with Vibrent Health and a network of high-profile partners, STSI will develop, test, maintain and upgrade, as needed, All of Us Research Program mobile applications.
+The Participant Center has been awarded to Scripps Translational Science Institute (STSI) through The Scripps Research Institute.
+Together with a network of high-profile partners, STSI will develop, test, maintain and upgrade, as needed, All of Us Research Program mobile applications.
 These apps will be used to enroll, consent, collect data from and communicate with All of Us Research participants.
-The Participant Technologies Center will also develop parallel platforms to deliver these same functions to those without smartphones.
+The Participant Center will also develop parallel platforms to deliver these same functions to those without smartphones.

 Scripps Translational Science Institute